-Investors may bristle at the mere mention of tracking error—but that’s what helps them keep more of their money while maximizing their after-tax returns.
+Investors may bristle at the mere mention of tracking error.
+Read how it can help investors keep more of their money while seeking to maximize their after-tax returns.

-Two words may set off more alarm bells with investors than any others: taxes and tracking error.
-Investors in (SMAs) find themselves hearing those hot-button words from their advisors on a regular basis.
-That’s why it’s vital to help clients manage their taxes while also understanding the role that plays in potentially lowering their tax burden.
+It’s vital to help clients manage their taxes while also understanding the role that tracking error plays in potentially lowering their tax burden.
 Once investors understand how tax management and tracking error work hand in hand, the alarm bells fade away.

 Taxes can have a major impact on the long-term growth of a portfolio.
 For many high-net-worth investors, taxes can represent a larger drag on returns than fees or trading costs.
 The timing of cash flows and the gains or losses embedded in the portfolio can also affect the long-term growth of a portfolio.